 After carefully unscrewing and removing every piece of brass hardware for cleaning and refreshing, remove all of the drawers and set them aside.
 You may want to label them to make things easier later.
 Spray cleaning solution – find recipes here or use something like this – inside the dresser and each of the drawers and let them sit for at least a few minutes.

 This helps to keep any potential spores and other dust particles in check.
 The task of wiping everything down with a cloth dipped in a cleaning solution is a bit tedious, but extremely important.
 To stay on track it helps to either work from side to side or top to bottom.

 Make sure your cloth is damp enough to moisten the surface, but not too wet.
 Try to work in a way that won’t kick up dust.
 Clean the entire dresser inside, wipe down all of the outside surfaces and repeat yet again with all of the drawers.

 Once everything is thoroughly dry, vacuum any loose particles with a shop vac.
-I know this seems counter-intuitive, but it is important to wet wipe any potential invisible mildew before it could be disturbed by a vacuum.
+I know this seems counter-intuitive, but it is important to wet wipe any potentially invisible mildew before it could be disturbed by a vacuum.

-To get into hard to reach grooves and crevices I prefer a bamboo skewer and an old tooth brush.
+To get into hard-to-reach grooves and crevices I prefer a bamboo skewer and an old toothbrush.

-With all of the cleaning done, you may think it’s time to fill in any nicks, gouges and scratches.
+With all of the cleaning done, you may think it’s time to fill in any nicks, gouges, and scratches.
 Well, that’s what I went with, anyway.
 Why sand more than once?
-For Dixie this also meant taking care of some frizzy edges and rough back corners.
+For Dixie, this also meant taking care of some frizzy edges and rough back corners.
 Since I already had it on hand, I decided to give this wood filler a try.

-I carefully applied it to all of the areas, not too thick and waited for it to dry.
+I carefully applied it to all of the areas, not too thick, and waited for it to dry.
 And waited and waited and waited…

 Join me for part two to find out about my major mistake and what it took to make it right!